dom1torii/angular-todo/README.md

 # Angular ToDo
-Simple todo app made with angular.
+Simple todo app made with Angular.
 Made this to learn a bit about Angular and how it works.